Please let us know your immunization information and updates

 For health and safety reasons, everyone, including adults, needs to have a personal immunization record showing dates of all vaccinations since birth.

+For children and adolescents from 0-17 years of age, Grey Bruce Public Health is mandated to maintain immunization records.
 In Ontario, The Law requires that children registered in schools and daycares must be completely immunized (or have valid exemptions in place) according to the Immunization of School Pupils Act and the Child Care and Early Years Act (see Section 35).

 If there is an outbreak, immunization records let us know which students may be at risk of getting a vaccine preventable disease, and help control the spread of disease in our communities.